 2# Saxo Bank

 Launched in 1992, Saxo Bank is one of the most solid financial entities in the brokerage industry, with a proven track record of success.
 It lets you trade over 70,000 financial instruments through their trading platforms: SaxoTraderPRO (for PC) and SaxoTraderGO (on mobile).

 The Saxo Bank corporate account tiers are the following:

 The pricing structure will vary according to your account tier.
-For instance, a US stock order will be $0.02 per share with a minimum of $7 in Classic.
-However, within the VIP tier, the same trade would be $0.01 per share with a minimum of $1.
+For instance, a US stock order will be 0.08% (min. $1) of the trade value in Classic.
+However, within the VIP tier, the same trade would be 0.03% (min. $1) of the trade value.

 Saxo Bank states that it usually takes one week to approve a business investment account, assuming they are provided with clear copies of the following documents: